 Denison University and Institutional Advancement are committed to assembling and supporting affinity and identity groups.
-The Assistant Director of Alumni & Family Engagement and the Associate Director of Campus Philanthropic Programs will act as the liaisons to affinity and identity group volunteers.
+The Associate Director of Alumni & Family Engagement and the Senior Associate Director of the Annual Fund will act as the liaisons to affinity and identity group volunteers.
 These staff will provide guidance, support, and assistance in developing and coordinating events, engagement, and fundraising.
 The volunteers, the Office of Alumni & Family Engagement, and the Annual Fund will have specific responsibilities.
 A spirit of cooperation and commitment will be the keys to success.

 The Affinity and Identity Group program is administered by Denison’s Office of Alumni & Family Engagement (AFE).
 AFE is a department within Institutional Advancement (IA) focused on alumni and family services and fundraising.

 For a staff directory of Alumni & Family Engagement, click here.

 The Associate Director of Alumni & Family Engagement, Gary Fleisner ’13, supports all affinity reunion volunteers and events.
 You can contact Gary at email@example.com or 740-587-8025.

 The Annual Fund (AF) is a fundraising unit within IA.

 For a staff directory of Annual Fund, click here.

 Senior Associate Director Amanda Morrison supports all affinity and identity fundraising initiatives and strategies.
 You can contact Amanda at firstname.lastname@example.org or 740-587-5773.

 Below are all of the details you need to know to start and effectively manage an affinity or identity group at Denison University.

 The Affinity and Identity group program offers alumni of shared interests and common bonds the opportunity to connect on meaningful levels beyond the traditional class reunions and regional event structure.
 These groups actively support the college through student recruitment, career mentoring, fundraising, community service, social activities, and more.